-Are you looking to add a new property in Google Analytics?
-If you have multiple websites or apps, then you can add them as a property in Analytics for tracking.
+Need to add a website to Google Analytics?
+To do that, you must create a new Google Analytics property.
+If you have multiple websites or apps, then you can add them each as a property within the same Google Analytics account.

-Your Analytics profile consists of 3 different components.
-They are account, property, and view.
+Your Google Analytics profile consists of 2 different components.
+They are account and property.

 Here’s a closer look at each of them:

-Now let’s take a look at how to add a website to Google Analytics.
+Now let’s take a look at how to add a website and property to Google Analytics.

-Just follow these steps and you can add your new website for tracking in no time.
+Just follow these steps and you can add your website to Google Analytics in no time:

 First, log in to your Google Analytics account and select the website in which you’d like to add a new property.